Dome Karukoski: Early life and education

 In 1999, Karukoski was one of only three new students admitted to the University of Art and Design Helsinki to major in directing; he had had no former experience in directing or holding a camera.

+Career

 Beauty and the Bastard

 Karukoski's debut feature Beauty and the Bastard (Tyttö sinä olet tähti) showed at the Berlin International Film Festival and Tribeca Film Festival in 2006.
 The film, which stars Pamela Tola, concerns young people in Finland who are caught between conventional careers and more alternative forms of living.
 The film's score contains contemporary Finnish pop music, particularly hip-hop and rap music.
 Beauty and the Bastard won the Norwegian National Film Prize Amanda sponsored by Canal+ & Svensk Filmindustri AB for best Nordic Debut-Film.
 Beauty and the Bastard was also nominated in eight categories for the Finnish National Film Awards Jussi Award including nominations for Best film and Best director.
 It won the Audience Award and the prize for Best Music.